Investors urge caution as miners consider return to gold hedging

 At the time, it seemed a good strategy.
 Mining firms could guarantee future revenues and plan their expansion accordingly.
 But as the gold rally took off around 2000 and prices surged by six times to peak in 2011, it proved costly.

 Some smaller miners are still hedging.
-Data from metals consultancy Thomson Reuters GFMS showed that companies such as Vancouver-based B2Gold Corp (BTO.TO), Minera Frisco (MFRISCOA1.MX) and OceanaGold (OGC.AX) all increased hedges this year.
+Data from metals consultancy Thomson Reuters GFMS showed that companies such as Vancouver-based B2Gold Corp, Minera Frisco and OceanaGold all increased hedges this year.

 Temporary hedging may help junior miners in seeking project finance and others in facing short-term operating issues, but such a move must be carefully presented to the market, ING Investment Management's Frederic van Parijs said.